ezenielrios/jwa/README.md

 This includes functional as well as nonfunctional  testing

 non functional - includes behavior testing and also which is not tested at functional testing level.
+NON-FUNCTIONAL TESTING(NFT) is defined as a type of Software testing to check non-functional aspects (performance, usability, reliability, etc) of a software application.
+It is designed to test the readiness of a system as per nonfunctional parameters which are never addressed by functional testing.

+An excellent example of non-functional test would be to check how many people can simultaneously login into a software.
+Another example : logging, transaction, security